Rings of invariants for three dimensional modular representations: Introduction

 \section{Introduction}

-Let $\F$ be a field of characteristic $p>2$ and let $G$ be a finite abelian group.
+Let $\F$ a field of characteristic $p>2$ and let $G$ be a finite abelian group.
 Furthermore, let $V$ be an $n$-dimensional representation of $G$ over the field $\F$.
-Then for the canonical action of $G$ on the polynomial ring $R = \F[x_1, \ldots, x_n]$ it is a classical problem of (algebraic) invariant theory to determine the structure of the ring of invariants
+Then by choosing a basis $\{x_1, \ldots, x_n\}$ for $V^\ast$ we have the canonical right action of $G$ on the polynomial ring $R = \F[x_1, \ldots, x_n]$.
+It is a classical problem of (algebraic) invariant theory to determine the structure of the ring of invariants

-If the representation is non modular, that is, if $p\nmid |G|$ then the group algebra $k[G]$ is a semisimple ring and the ring $R^G$ is a direct summand of the polynomial ring $R$.
+If the representation is non modular, that is, if $p\nmid |G|$ then the group algebra ${\F}[G]$ is a semisimple ring and the ring $R^G$ is a direct summand of the polynomial ring $R$.

 However the theory of modular representations turns out to be much more complicated even for elementary abelian $p$-groups $G= (\Z/p\Z)^r$, (see for example [B, \S 4.4]).
 In the case $r=1$, that is for the cyclic group $\Z/p\Z$, the theory has been studied by Dickson~\cite{D} and later by Wehlau~\cite{We}.